-As of April 30, 2012, KRS employs 74 vocational rehabilitation counselors who deliver basic Title I services through regional field offices.
-KRS projects that 16,938 individuals with disabilities will be served in FFY 2013, resulting in a counselor to consumer ratio of 1:229.
+As of April 2014, KRS employs 76 vocational rehabilitation counselors who deliver basic Title I services through regional field offices.
+There are five vacancies.
+KRS projects that 20,248 individuals with disabilities will be served in FFY 2015, resulting in a counselor to consumer ratio of 1:266.
+KRS plans to use a staff augmentation contract to provide additional human resources.
+Qualified VR counselors employed directly by KRS will continue to determine eligibility and order of selection categories, approve Individual Plans for Employment, authorize expenditure of VR funds, and make decisions to close cases.

-KRS also employs seven rehabilitation managers who have supervisory responsibilities in regional offices and four program administrators who are responsible for directing the VR program in their regions.
+KRS also employs eight rehabilitation managers who have supervisory responsibilities in regional offices and four program administrators who are responsible for directing the VR program in their regions.
 Other staff provide vocational assessment and rehabilitation teaching services.
 Positions in the general category of administrative assistants or clerical support are also included among VR staff.
 When clerical support functions are provided on a percentage basis through the Kansas Department for Children and Families (DCF) regional offices, the positions are funded through the cost allocation process rather than direct VR funding.
 DCF is the DSA.